CartoDB/carto-vl/docs/guides/06-aggregations.md

 **Note:**
 Notice how `blend` works here as a convenient way to apply a *conditional style*, where its parameters can be interpreted as `blend(FALSE_VALUE, TRUE_VALUE, CONDITION)`; in our case it could be read as "if the feature is the biggest (its pop_max is the maximum value in the viewport), display it in red and a bigger size".
 See also that we named our feature-dependent variable with a `@f_` prefix.

 As a test, you can temporary disable (and then enable again) the current filter, to display more cities at the same time.
 This is a practical way to de-activate a filter, without removing it from the code.
-Just add `//` before the `filter` line in the `viz` definition to comment it out, like this:
+Just add `//` before the `filter` line in the `viz` definition, like this:
 ```CARTO_VL_Viz
 // filter: ($pop_max > @g_p95)
 ```